giordano/giordano.github.io/_posts/2021-10-14-mythbusting-julia.md

   familiar.
 In that case a solution is to start an Emacs server and connect new clients to it.
 It isn't a surprise there is a similar tool also for Julia:
   [`DaemonMode.jl`](https://github.com/dmolina/DaemonMode.jl).
-This package is very useful if you insinst on a workflow based on starting Julia multiple times to run small scripts: with the server-clients model, you pay the cost of startup time only once.
+This package is very useful if you insist on a workflow based on starting Julia multiple times to run small scripts: with the server-clients model, you pay the cost of startup time only once.
 * With [`PackageCompiler.jl`](https://github.com/JuliaLang/PackageCompiler.jl) you can
   create custom sysimages.
 A common use-case is to fully compile a stable package that